 - Pay attention to the quality and source of the hemp extract.
 Choose a USDA organic CBD oil sourced from hemp grown in the USA.
 (Kentucky has the best growing conditions for hemp!)

-Be sure to talk to your doctor before starting on any CBD oil products, but when you do, let them know that Cornbread Hemp products are USDA certified organic, always full spectrum, and are held to the highest quality standards in the industry.
+Be sure to talk to your doctor before starting any CBD oil products.
+When you do, let them know that Cornbread Hemp products are USDA certified organic, always full spectrum, and are held to the highest quality standards in the industry.

 QR codes on Cornbread Hemp product labels lead directly to third party lab reports, ensuring that they have high CBD content, and that they are safe.
 If you’re going to use CBD, give Cornbread Hemp a try and experience the best in high quality cannabis comfort.

 How CBD Oil Makes You Feel FAQ's

 No. Even though CBD oil comes from cannabis plants and contains trace amounts of THC, it's not enough to get a person high like marijuana plants can.
 Hemp and marijuana may be the same Cannabis sativa plant, but CBD makes you feel different from how THC makes you feel.

 Taking CBD does not affect the same cannabinoid receptors in the endocannabinoid system as THC does, which is what causes THC's psychoactive effects.
 Preliminary research indicates that when you use CBD, you may actually help to counteract the euphoric effects of THC.
 So you can take CBD to bring you "back down" if you get too high from marijuana.

 No. Overdosing on CBD oil is not possible.
 To date, there has never been a recorded death from a person taking too much CBD.
 So you can feel comfortable enjoying as much CBD oil as your body needs!